"So painful": Real cause of death of gospel singer Aduke Gold emerges, fans weep

 - During a recent radio broadcast, an Ibadan-based OAP, Yemi Sonde, spoke about Aduke Gold and what truly happened that led to her untimely death

-- On his program on Tuesday, August 13, Yemi Sonde revealed how Aduke Gold died during a surgery that many have done in the past successfully, but hers proved abortive
+- On his programme on Tuesday, August 13, Yemi Sonde revealed how Aduke Gold died during a surgery that many have done in the past successfully, but hers proved abortive

 Don't miss out!
 Join Legit.ng's Sports News channel on WhatsApp now!

-Note: Update: Real Cause of Death of Gospel Singer Aduke Gold Has Come to Light, Fans React